Frank-Pechar/js-bank-landing-page/README.md

 # JavaScript Project
 ## Desription of App Functionality, Features, and Methods

 Javascript coding project I completed from Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.
-After coding this project through the course I then modified CSS so app would be more adaptive to smaller device formats (not for mobile phones).
+After coding this project through the course I then modified CSS so app would be more adaptive to smaller device formats (tablets but not for mobile phones).
 I also added extensive commenting of code for educational purposes.

 App can be run from: https://frank-pechar-js-bank-land-page.netlify.app/